microsoft/MixedRealityToolkit/Sharing/Src/Source/Docs/ExtendedDocs/NetworkConnection.md

 ## Send Options
 The NetworkConnection.Send() function has several additional parameters that allow you to have better control over how your packets are delivered.
-The parameters have default values if you aren’t sure which to use.
+The parameters have default values if you aren't sure which to use.
 If the packet has to pass through multiple machines to get to its destination (eg: for tunneling), then these same settings are used for all hops.